 Paid social media is the new frontier in law firm advertising.
-Those who get on board early will reap the benefits while other firms will be left behind.
+Firms that get on board early will reap the benefits while others will be left behind.

 By Kirk Stange, Family Lawyer